-1. No building or built-upon area shall be erected, moved, enlarged or structurally altered, nor shall any clearing or grading commence, nor shall any building permit be issued until a Shoreline Protection Permit has been issued by the Planning Administrator or an agent of the Planning Administrator.
-No Shoreline Protection Permit shall be issued except in conformity with the provisions of this ordinance.

-2. Shoreline Protection Permit applications shall be filed with the Planning Administrator by the property owner or his/her designated agent.
+- No building or built-upon area shall be erected, moved, enlarged or structurally altered, nor shall any clearing or grading commence, nor shall any building permit be issued until a Start Work Letter has been issued by the Planning Director or an agent of the Planning Director.
+No Start Work Letter shall be issued except in conformity with the provisions of this ordinance. - 2.
+Shoreline Protection Permit applications shall be filed with the Planning Department by the property owner or his/her designated agent.
+Minor Shoreline Protection Permits cover only boat dock construction and construction of walking paths.
+No land disturbance or vegetation removal is allowed.
+A Major Shoreline Protection Permit is required for land disturbance construction, and vegetation removal.
 Property owners are responsible for evaluating their respective parcels, thereby placing the burden on the homeowner to comply with the Ordinance, including the need for shoreline stabilization, as part of the overall site planning process.
 Equipment access corridors should be planned and coordinated with other land disturbance on the property.
-The application shall include a completed application form and a site plan(s) which shall include the following:

-Ownership and contact information

-Name and address of person who prepared the plan

-Date of the plan and an accurate record of any later revisions

-North arrow

-Property boundaries

-Approximate contour lines at 10' intervals

-Location and dimensions of existing and/or proposed structures

-Location and dimensions of roads, driveways walks, paths and, any proposed access corridor

-The Reference Line and 50' setback line

-The location of any trees proposed for removal and the location of replacement trees and other proposed plantings

-Sedimentation and erosion control plan
+The application shall include a completed application form and a site plan(s) which shall include the following: - A. Ownership and contact information - B. Name and address of person who prepared the plan. - C. Date of the plan and an accurate record of any later revisions - D. North arrow - E. Property boundaries - F. Approximate contour lines at 10' intervals - G. Location and dimensions of existing and/or proposed structures - H. Location and dimensions of roads, driveways walks, paths and, any proposed access corridor - I. The Reference Line and 50' setback line - J. The location of any trees proposed for removal and the location of replacement trees and other proposed plantings - K. Sedimentation and erosion control plan

-Location of proposed area of disturbance for any shoreline stabilization and description or plan of proposed stabilization measures

-The property owner shall provide sufficient staking to readily identify on the property the fifty foot (50') setback from the Reference Line.

-- 3. Prior to issuance of a Shoreline Protection Permit, the Planning Administrator may request additional supporting documentation deemed necessary and consult with qualified personnel for assistance to determine if the application meets the requirements of this ordinance.
-The property owner or his/her designated agent shall meet with the Planning Administrator on site to review the proposed plan. - 4.
-A Shoreline Protection Permit shall expire if a Building Permit or Certificate of Occupancy for such use is not obtained by the applicant within twelve (12) months from the date of issuance, unless an extension is approved by the Planning Administrator. - 5.
+- L. Location of proposed area of disturbance for any shoreline stabilization and description or plan of proposed stabilization measures - 3.
+The property owner shall provide sufficient staking to readily identify on the property the fifty-foot (50') setback and the homesite from the Reference Line. - 4.
+Prior to issuance of a Shoreline Protection Permit, the Planning Director or his/her duly authorized agent may request additional supporting documentation deemed necessary and consult with qualified personnel for assistance to determine if the application meets the requirements of this ordinance.
+The property owner or his/her designated agent shall meet with the Planning Administrator on site to review the proposed plan. - 5.
+A Shoreline Protection Permit shall expire if a Building Permit or Certificate of Occupancy for such use is not obtained by the applicant within twelve (12) months from the date of issuance, unless an extension is approved by the Planning Director or his/her designee. - 6.
 The cost of a Shoreline Protection Permit shall be the amount specified in the County's Schedule of Fees and shall be payable to the County of McDowell at the time the application for a Shoreline Protection Permit is made.